patman123-dev/reverse_algorithm/README.md

-# Reverse Audio Algorithm 🎧
+# Reverse in place Algorithm 🎧

 A C++ implementation of an in-place reverse algorithm, originally designed for processing audio data such as MP3 frames.
 This project forms the foundation of a full mobile app that plays audio files in reverse.